Gradiant/COM-docker-devenvs/README.md

 - **dev_image_version**: Version of the image to be used for container generation.
 IMPORTANT!
 Leave it with the default value unless necessary (you know what you are doing).

+NOTE: In order to use this image, access to Gradiant's Harbor repository for COM has to be obtained, and successful login performed from Docker CLI.

 ### More docker images and configs TBD

 ## Contributing